TGYK/rpiWX/README.md

 # rpiWX

-Scripts to automagically capture and decode weather satellites
+Scripts to automagically capture and decode NOAA 15, 18, 18 APT and METEOR-M 2 LRPT images.

+Original credit for the scripts goes to [haslettj](https://www.instructables.com/member/haslettj/) I have used his scripts and heavily modified them for my own use!

 These are some poorly written instructions and a list of dependancies to install to get things working.
 This whole project assumes you are running on Raspbian, using the RTL-SDR.